Adam-Hubbs/DBAI/README.md

 print(return_obj)
 ```

-Here we call out function `gpt()` and tell it the source of our data is "sample_df", column of data we want processed is called "demo".
+Here we call out function `llm_generate()` and tell it the source of our data is "sample_df", column of data we want processed is called "demo".
 We want it to spit out the results in a column called "Vote", the prompt we are using is "prompt", the model is "gpt-3.5-turbo".

 Go ahead and run this and examine the results.